 Exclusion Criteria:

-• Other concurrent malignancies the last 3 years, except adequately treatedcone-biopsied in situ carcinoma of the cervix, basal cell, squamous cell carcinoma ofthe skin or low risk prostate cancer.
-Patient who have had potentially curativetherapy for a prior malignancy are eligible provided there has been no evidence ofdisease for ≥ 5 years and the risk of recurrence is considered low.
+• Other concurrent malignancies the last 3 years, except adequately treatedcone-biopsied in situ carcinoma (as per exemple of the cervix, basal cell, squamouscell carcinoma of the skin, low risk prostate cancer or other insitu carcinoma jugedeligible according the coordinator).
+Patient who have had potentially curativetherapy for a prior malignancy are eligible provided there has been no evidence ofdisease for ≥ 3 years and the risk of recurrence is considered low.

 • Symptomatic brain metastases